hawtio/hawtio/hawtio-plugin-examples/groovy-shell-plugin/readme.md

 ## Apache Tomcat installation

+Copy the groovy-shell-plugin war file as the following name

+    groovy-shell-plugin.war

-Copy the groovy-shell-plugin war file to the deploy directory of Apache Tomcat os similar Java web container.
+to the deploy directory of Apache Tomcat os similar Java web container.

 ## Karaf/JBoss Fuse installation